 The Wolf Forte Primo Shoulder Rest offers a metal base that can bend and adjust to the shape of your shoulder.
 This allows the violin to be fitted properly limiting the off chances that it might fall off.
 Not only that, but the base is paired with a foam padding which also makes it comfortable for your shoulders.

 Each of the legs that attach to the violin contains two threaded sections.
 This allows for excellent height adjustability so you don’t have to stretch your neck to hold the violin in place.
 Also, apart from being flexible in terms of its height, the violin is also suited for various violins sizes.
-It works with both 4/4 and 3/4 violins, so you don’t have to worry about that department.

 And now for the final entry on our list of the best violin shoulder rests, we have the Wolf Forte Secondo.
 It is one of the most affordable yet highly customizable shoulder rests in the market.
 In fact, one of its key aspects would be the fact that you can manipulate almost every part of the device to ensure a comfortable fit.